create3000/x_ite/docs/_posts/components/EnvironmentalEffects/Background.md

 - MFString arrays can have multiple values, so separate each individual string by quote marks "https://www.web3d.org" "https://www.web3d.org/about" "etc."
 - Alternative XML encoding for quotation mark " is &amp;quot; (which is an example of a character entity).
 - Can replace embedded blank(s) in url queries with %20 for each blank character.
-Interchange profile
-- This field may be ignored, applying the default value regardless.
+- In Interchange profile this field may be ignored, applying the default value regardless.

 #### Warning